-Niger coup: General Tchiani declares himself leader
+Niger coup: Abdourahmane Tchiani declares himself leader

 - Published

-General Abdourahmane Tchiani has declared himself as the new leader of Niger after a dramatic coup.
+Gen Abdourahmane Tchiani has declared himself the new leader of Niger after a dramatic coup.

 Also known as Omar Tchiani, he staged a takeover which started on Wednesday when the presidential guards unit he led seized the country's leader.